paladp/cs203-S2019-assessment/assessment.md

         instances of pushing to the master branch
     * I = Occasional disregard for the model including pushing to the master branch
-    * A = Almost always adhering to model, but never pushing to the master branch
+    * A = Almost always adhering to model and never pushing to the master branch
-    * G = Making only minor mistakes while trying to follow the model and providing a positive influence on other aspects such as issues and communication
+    * G = Making only minor mistakes while trying to follow the model
-    * E = A lack of mistakes in addition to emerging as a leader who provides support to others who may be struggling with project management
+    * E = In addition to emerging as a leader who provides support to others who may be struggling with project management
   * Continuous integration with Travis
     * N = Failing to enable Travis at all or not passing any requirements on any assignment
     * I = Enabling Travis, but failing the majority of checks
-    * A = Enabling Travis, and passing a majority of Travis checks
-    * G = Enabling Travis, and passing all of the Travis checks
-    * E = Enabling Travis, passing all checks, and assisting others who are struggling or improving issues with Travis if found
+    * E = Enabling Travis, passing all checks
   * Foundations of software engineering practices
     * N = Working separate from a team with no communication
     * I = Working with a team a small amount of the time with no communication